A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation: Conclusion

 \section{Conclusion}

-In conclusion, we have proposed a novel, efficient framework --MA-RFM-- that successfully tackles the long-standing challenge of complex source geometries in the Helmholtz inverse source problem.
+In conclusion, we have proposed a novel, efficient framework that successfully tackles the long-standing challenge of complex source geometries in the Helmholtz inverse source problem.
 The core of our method is a synergistic combination of spectral methods and neural networks.
 Specifically, we employ an integral equation formulation to satisfy the radiation condition as a hard constraint.
 Concurrently, we propose the MA-RFM, which uses the posterior information to design targeted basis functions of neural networks, enabling precise capture of local singular features of the source.
-Extensive numerical experiments conducted on a series of sources with complex situations validate the superior performance of our framework.
-The results show that the proposed method not only achieves high accuracy in all test cases but also reduces the computational cost by two to three orders of magnitude compared to traditional methods while maintaining the same level of precision.
-Furthermore, we believe that the underlying concept of morphology-based adaptive basis function enhancement holds significant promise for broader applications in other complex scientific and engineering computing problems.
+Extensive numerical experiments conducted on a series of sources with complex situations validate the superior performance of our framework. {The results show that the proposed method not only achieves high accuracy in all test cases but also reduces the number of integration points by two to three orders of magnitude compared to traditional uniform grid methods, significantly alleviating the matrix assembly burden while maintaining the same level of precision.} Furthermore, we believe that the underlying concept of morphology-based adaptive basis function enhancement holds significant promise for broader applications in other complex scientific and engineering computing problems.